ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 *** startup time and basic NimbleDroid information ***

 ## With what
 Usually I use [TraceView and DmTraceDump](http://developer.android.com/tools/debugging/debugging-tracing.html), their purpose is to find the bottlenecks in your code and help you fix it, but I keep them for a dedicated post.
-This time we will rely on a [NimbleDroid](https://nimbledroid.com/), they use the same tools but display the results in a very easy to understand way.
+This time we will rely on [NimbleDroid](https://nimbledroid.com/), they use the same tools but display the results in a very easy to understand way.
 What I like is that they tests performances in same conditions for each applications.
 So it's easy to compare your application with other ones like Facebook, WhatsApp and other big players.

+## Tracing
+Watch out, before starting enhancing the startup time, you should check if it is worth your time, how long it should take and avoid [gold plating](https://en.wikipedia.org/wiki/Gold_plating_(software_engineering&#41;).
+Avoid Gold Platting
+***[ScreenShot Home NimbleDroid, General]***
+Our app is not that bad with 2400 ms to start.
+Just below on the Hung Methods, we can see that the DineApp.onCreate() is blocking the process by 2059 ms.